-We will review the District's policies related to contract bid requirements and select a representative sample of project contracts during the 2013-2014 fiscal year that are subject to the bid requirements.
+We will review the District's policies related to contract bid requirements and select a representative sample of project contracts during the 2015-2016 fiscal year that are subject to the bid requirements.
 We will assess the compliance with the California Public Contract Code Section 20651(b) and relevant District policies and procedures and prepare a schedule of the results of our procedures.

-The California Public Contract Code Section 20651(b) requires all bid contracts shall be let to the lowest bidder who shall give security as the special trustee requires, or else reject all bids.
+The California Public Contract Code Section 20651(b) requires all bid contracts shall be let to the lowest bidder who shall give security as the Board and Special Trustee require, or else reject all bids.
 The District policies require maintenance of bid documents including: evidence of advertising, bid tally sheets, bids received, and all other information used in awarding a bid.
-The District had four contracts go out to formal bid in the current year.
+The District had three contracts go out to bid in the current year.